 Epsom salts are often seen in a chiropractor’s chamber.
 They are very useful in breaking down muscle retention and alleviating muscle pain.
 Taking a bath in warm water mixed with Epsom salt can yield instant results for those who are having such problems.

 Epsom salt can also reduce inflammation and swelling in your body joints.
-You can buy them from any pharmacy and they don’t cost much too.
+You can buy them from any pharmacy, and they don’t cost much, either.

 Chocolate For Cough